wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/data-services/elements-of-a-data-service.md

 # Elements of a Data Service

-Data services and resources provide a service-and-resource-interface to some data stored in a relational database.
+Data services and resources provide a service-and-resource interface to some data stored in a relational database.
 In a service interface, you must indicate how service requests map to queries against collections of tables in a relational database and how query results are mapped to